Rolls-Royce BR700

-The Rolls-Royce BR700, also marketed as the Rolls-Royce Pearl, is a family of turbofan engines for regional jets and corporate jets.
+The Rolls-Royce BR700, with latest variants being marketed as the Rolls-Royce Pearl, is a family of turbofan engines for regional jets and corporate jets.
 It is manufactured in Dahlewitz, Germany, by Rolls-Royce Deutschland: this was initially a joint venture of BMW and Rolls-Royce plc established in 1990 to develop this engine.
-The BR710 first ran in 1995.
-The United States military designation for the BR725 variant is F130.
+The original BR710 first ran in 1995.
+The BR725 variant is used by the United States military under the designation F130 and manufactured in the United States by Rolls-Royce North America.